AOT-Technologies/forms-flow-ai/forms-flow-idm/keycloak/README.md

     * Select forms-flow-web from the list of Client Roles selection
     * Select formsflow-client role and click add selected
     * The selected role will appear in assigned roles for that subgroup.
-* Repeat the step 2 and 3 for subgroups formsflow-designer, formsflow-reviewer and formsflow-analyst and choose the respective roles for them according to the table :
+* Repeat the step 2 and 3 for subgroups formsflow-designer, formsflow-reviewer and choose the respective roles for them according to the table :

 Group|Roles|Description
 ---|---|---
-camunda-admin||Able to administer Camunda directly and create new workflows formsflow-analyst|formsflow-analyst, formsflow-client|Able to access the Redash dashboard and formsflow UI formsflow-designer|formsflow-client, formsflow-designer, formsflow-reviewer| Able to access all elements of the formsflow UI including forms design, task list and forms access formsflow-reviewer|formsflow-reviewer| Able to access task list and forms access of formsflow UI formsflow-client|formsflow-client| Able to access form fill-in only
+camunda-admin||Able to administer Camunda directly and create new workflows formsflow-designer|formsflow-client, formsflow-designer, formsflow-reviewer| Able to access all elements of the formsflow UI including forms design, task list and forms access formsflow-reviewer|formsflow-reviewer| Able to access task list and forms access of formsflow UI formsflow-client|formsflow-client| Able to access form fill-in only